wenceorg/phys52015/site/content/coursework.md

 The full version of `MPI_Allreduce` can handle arbitrary datatypes and combining operations (including user operations).
-For our implementation, we will restrict to `MPI_INT` data and the builtin operations `MPI_SUM`, `MPI_PROD`, `MPI_MIN`, and `MPI_MAX`.
+For our implementation, we will restrict to the `MPI_INT` data and the builtin operations `MPI_SUM`, `MPI_PROD`, `MPI_MIN`, and `MPI_MAX`.

 We will also restrict ourselves to reductions over communicators whose